THE SUN ON YOUR WRIST

 © photos: Taco Meeuwsen

 The two authors work together on a series of publications entitled “From Weapon to Jewel”, about the aesthetic evolution of certain self-defence bracelets from North Africa and beyond.
 In addition to the professional literature, the authors have consulted a number of reliable oral sources.
-In general, little has been written about exhaustive research on the self-defense aspect of a number of well-known bracelet types.
+In general, little has been written about exhaustive research on the self-defence aspect of a number of well-known bracelet types.
 Anne Van Cutsem refers sparingly to Aït Atta bracelets and anklets, and bracelets from other Berber tribes as self-defence weapons in her book “A World of Bracelets” (p.21).
 The author, however, does not delve deeply into the subject itself.
 No self-defence bracelet from the Ouled Naïl from Algeria, for instance, is included in her book.
 Angela Fisher devotes a little more attention to the self-defence aspect of the “bracelets d’autodéfense et de combat” in her book “Africa Adorned”.
 Some other important authors, including Sarah Corbett, do likewise.
 But in general, the important cultural aspect of self-defence is little or no explored extensively.
+In just one standard work on ethnic jewellery, this bracelet composed of three parts is properly displayed, in a small illustration (132) on page 66.
+It concerns the book edition: “Jewellery from the Orient, Treasures from the Bir Collection” by Wolf Dieter Seiwert.
+However, the entire story is not told.
 Here is a first article in the series, this one about a famous bracelet: “Le Bracelet à Douze Pointes” by the Aït Atta, one of the largest Berber tribes in Morocco.

 It is spring 1932.
 Higher up in the southern parts of the Middle-Atlas Mountains are the summer meadows of the inhabitants of M’semrir, a Moroccan hamlet of the Aït Atta, a large Berber tribe in Morocco.
 We are in what is now called the Drâa-Tafilalet region, about three hundred and seventy kilometers east of Marrakech.
 The Atlas Mountains (“Adrar en Dren” in Tamaziɣt 1) is the undisputed kingdom of the Imazighen (Berbers).